calvear93/udacity-travel-app/README.md

 # UDACITY'S TRAVEL APP

 This is the fifth and last project for Udacity's Frontend Developer nanodegree.
-It consists of a page for books a travel to specific place and returns place's weather and info.
+It consists of a page for planning a travel to specific place and returns weather and info.

 ## IMPORTANT ⚠